There are no active ads.

 Blame it on Rio Review

-One thing I wanted to avoid with this project was solely viewing these films through the eye of someone living in 2019.
+One thing I wanted to avoid with this project was solely viewing these films through the eye of someone living in 2024.
 Society changes and evolves, and what was okay at one time may not be okay in another.
-In the case of the medium of film, when it is set in a contemporary time, it serves as a time capsule of that time period.
+In the case of the medium of film, when it is set in a contemporary time, it serves as a time capsule of that time.

-With all of that out of the way, there is no time period where the main plot of Blame it on Rio should have been okay.
+With all of that out of the way, there is no period where the main plot of Blame it on Rio should have been okay.
+Nor the way it was made.

 Matthew Hollis (Michael Caine) and Victor Lyons (Joseph Bologna) are workmates and friends.
-When deciding to head off to Rio for a vacation, Hollis’ wife, Karen (Valerie Harper) informs him that she is off to Club Med because she needs to think about their marriage.
-This means that their daughter Nikki (Demi Moore) and Lyons daughter Jennifer (Michelle Johnson) will be stuck with just the dads for the duration as Lyons is in the middle of a divorce.
+When deciding to head off to Rio for a vacation.
+Hollis’ wife, Karen (Valerie Harper) informs him that she is off to Club Med because she needs to think about their marriage.
+This means that their daughter Nikki (Demi Moore) and Lyons daughter Jennifer (Michelle Johnson) will be stuck with just the dads as Lyons is in the middle of a divorce.

 You add in that as the film progresses it becomes increasingly clear that Jennifer is unstable, and what was labeled as a comedy bordering on sexual farce turns into a car wreck that you just keep asking yourself how this film even truly got the green light to be made.